gto76/python-cheatsheet/README.md

 ```
 * **Map() and as_completed() also accept 'timeout' argument that causes TimeoutError if result isn't available in 'timeout' seconds after next() is called.**
 * **Exceptions that happen inside threads are raised when next() is called on map's iterator or when result() is called on a Future.
 Its exception() method returns exception or None.**
-* **An object with the same interface called ProcessPoolExecutor provides true parallelism by running a separate interpreter in each process.
-Arguments/results must be [pickable](#pickle).**
+* **ProcessPoolExecutor provides true parallelism, but everything sent to/from workers must be [pickable](#pickle).
+Queues must be sent using executor's 'initargs' and 'initializer' parameters.**

 Operator